awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 # Dedicated Instances<a name="dedicated-instance"></a>

 Dedicated Instances are Amazon EC2 instances that run in a virtual private cloud \(VPC\) on hardware that's dedicated to a single customer\.
-Dedicated Instances that belong to different AWS accounts are physically isolated at the hardware level\.
-In addition, Dedicated Instances that belong to AWS accounts that are linked to a single payer account are also physically isolated at the hardware level\.
+Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single payer account\.
 However, Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances\.

 **Note**
 A *Dedicated Host* is also a physical server that's dedicated for your use\.
 With a Dedicated Host, you have visibility and control over how instances are placed on the server\.
 For more information, see [Dedicated Hosts](dedicated-hosts-overview.md)\.